aboyce/aws/specifics/DynamoDB.md

 ### Provisioned Throughput

 Provisioned throughput is measured in capacity units.
+You are charged for your provisioned read and write throughput by the hour if you use it or not.

+If you want to exceed reads or writes of 10,000 capacity units for a table, contact Amazon.

 When you create a table (and not using auto-scaling) you specify your requirements in terms of: